Alberto-Hache/Lil-Grid-Lab/docs/Backlog.md

 1.0:

-* Add setting for auto-pause when no more agents are alive.
 * Provide placeholder ML templates for the basic AI methods.
-* Extract all world & agents config. to external yaml files (see https://pyyaml.org/wiki/PyYAMLDocumentation).
 * Add basic metrics:
   * fps reached at full-speed.
   * Agents' performance (by type, top- / bottom- performers)